-Bulk material properties of glacier beds can, in principle, be identified from their basal (radar) reflection coefficient (Oswald and Robin, 1973; Bogorodsky et al., 1983a; Peters, 2005; Oswald and Gogineni, 2008).
-The basal reflection coefficient is predicted to vary over a \sim 20 dB range for different subglacial materials, with water having a \sim 10 dB higher value than the most reflective

-- 40 frozen bedrock (Bogorodsky et al., 1983a).
-Relative basal reflection values can be fairly well constrained in the interior of ice sheets where the magnitude and spatial variation in the attenuation rate is low (Oswald and Gogineni, 2008, 2012).
-However, toward the margins of ice sheets unambiguous radar-inference of basal melt from bed reflections is limited primarily by uncertainty in the spatial variation of englacial attenuation (Matsuoka, 2011; MacGregor et al., 2012).
-Arrhenius mod- - 45 els, where the attenuation rate is an exponential function of inverse temperature (Corr et al., 1993; Wolff et al., 1997; MacGregor et al., 2007; Macgregor et al., 2015b), predict that the depth-averaged attenuation rate varies by a decibel range of ~ 5-40 dB over the Antarctic Ice Sheet (Matsuoka et al., 2012a).
-These models are, however, strongly limited by both inherent uncertainty in model parameters (~ 20-25% fractional error) (MacGregor et al., 2007, 2012; Macgregor et al., 2015b), including - 50 a potential systematic underestimation of attenuation at the frequency of the IPR system (Macgregor et al., 2015b).
+Bulk material properties of glacier beds can, in principle, be identified from their basal (radar) reflection coefficient (Oswald and Robin, 1973; Bogorodsky et al., 1983a; Peters et al., 2005; Oswald and Gogineni, 2008).
+The basal reflection coefficient is predicted to vary over a $\sim 20 \, dB$ range for different subglacial materials, with water having a $\sim 10 \, \text{dB}$ higher value than the most reflective frozen bedrock (Bogorodsky et al., 1983a).
+Relative basal reflection values can be fairly well constrained in the interior of ice sheets, where the magnitude and spatial variation in the attenuation rate is expected to be low (Oswald and Gogineni, 2008, 2012).
+However, toward the margins of ice sheets unambiguous radar inference of basal melt from bed reflections is limited primarily by uncertainty in the spatial variation of englacial attenuation (Matsuoka, 2011; MacGregor et al., 2012).
+Arrhenius models, where the attenuation rate is an exponential function of inverse temperature (Corr et al., 1993; Wolff et al., 1997; MacGregor et al., 2007, 2015b), predict that the depth-averaged attenuation rate varies by a decibel range of \sim 5-40 dB km-1 over the Antarctic Ice Sheet (Matsuoka et al., 2012a).
+These models are, however, strongly limited by both inherent uncertainty in model parameters ($\sim 20-25 \%$ fractional error) (MacGregor et al., 2007, 2012, 2015b), including a potential systematic underestimation of attenuation at the frequency of the IPR system (MacGregor et al., 2015b).
 Additionally Arrhenius models are highly sensitive to the input temperature field, which itself is poorly constrained.
-Despite this evidence for spatial variation in attenuation, radaralgorithms, which use the relationship between bed-returned power and ice thickness to identify an attenuation trend, make the assumption that the attenuation rate is locally constant (e.g. Gades - 55 et al. (2000); Winebrenner et al. (2003); Jacobel et al. (2009); Fujita et al. (2012)).
-Due to this constancy assumption these radar algorithms are suspected to yield erroneous values (Matsuoka, 2011; Schroeder et al., 2016) and are not tuned for automated application over the scale of an ice sheet.
+Despite this evidence for spatial variation in attenuation, radar algorithms, which use the relationship between bed-returned power and ice thickness to identify an attenuation trend, make the assumption that the attenuation rate is locally constant (e.g. Gades et al., 2000; Winebrenner et al., 2003; Jacobel et al., 2009; Fujita et al., 2012).
+Due to this constancy assumption, these radar algorithms are suspected to yield erroneous values (Matsuoka, 2011; Schroeder et al., 2016).
+Moreover, these radar algorithms are not tuned for automated application over the scale of an ice sheet.

-In this study we introduce a new ice sheet wide framework for the radar-inference of attenuation and apply it to IPR data from the Greenland Ice Sheet (GrIS).
-A central feature of our radar

-- 60 algorithm is to use an Arrhenius model to estimate the attenuation rate.
-Specifically, the estimate is used to: (i) constrain a moving window for the algorithm sample region, enabling a formally regional method to be applied on a ice sheet wide scale; (ii) to standardise the power for local variation in attenuation within each sample region when deriving attenuation using bed-returned power.
-We demonstrate regions of algorithm solution convergence for two different input temperature fields - 65 and for independently analysed IPR data.
-The coverage provided by the algorithm is a trade-off with solution accuracy, and we suggest that the algorithm can be 'tuned' for basal melt discrimination in restricted regions (primarily in the southern and eastern GrIS).
-This is supported by the decibel range for the basal reflection coefficients (~ 20 dB for converged regions).
+In this study we introduce a new ice-sheet-wide framework for the radar inference of attenuation and apply it to IPR data from the Greenland Ice Sheet (GrIS).
+A central feature of our approach is to firstly estimate the spatial variation in the attenuation rate using an Arrhenius model, which enables us to modify the empirical bed-returned power method.
+Specifically, the estimate is used to (i) constrain a moving window for the algorithm sample region, enabling a formally regional method to be applied on a ice-sheet-wide scale and (ii) to standardise the power for local variation in attenuation within each sample region when deriving attenuation using bed-returned power.
+We demonstrate regions of algorithm solution convergence for two different input temperature fields and for independently analysed IPR data.
+The coverage provided by the algorithm is a trade-off with solution accuracy, and we suggest that the algorithm can be "tuned" for basal melt discrimination in restricted regions, primarily in the southern and eastern GrIS.
+This is supported by the decibel range for the basal reflection coefficients ($\sim 20 \, dB$ for converged regions).
 Additionally, we show that the attenuation rate solution can be used to infer bias in the depth-averaged temperature field of thermomechanical ice sheet models.